WMHG

 WMHG (1600 AM, "Unforgettable Magic") was a radio station in Muskegon, Michigan.
-It broadcast a MOR/Oldies format.
+It broadcast a MOR/oldies format.
 WMHG used ABC Radio Networks' satellite-delivered "Timeless Favorites" (formerly known as "Stardust") format.

 The station was deleted in 2008 after the Federal Communications Commission determined that its license had been improperly transferred in 1999.

 History

 WMHG was first licensed in 1949 as WKNK (which stood for the original owner of the station, Nick Kurtis) in Muskegon, with 1,000 watts daytime-only on 1600 kHz.
 The call letters were changed to WTRU on April 13, 1957, airing a Top 40 music format that would become legendary in the history of West Michigan radio and dominated the Muskegon market through the mid-1970s.
-Despite the weak signal, WTRU was once one of the most listened-to and most influential contemporary hits stations in Michigan.
-In the 1970s, during its peak of popularity, its slogan was "The TRU spirit of America".

 During the station's later years, one of the DJs, Larry Allen, hosted an FM-like program called "Spectrum" on late Saturday nights.
 Allen (who died in December 2013), later hosted a Saturday night deep-track show on WMMQ-FM (94.9) in Lansing, Michigan.
 The station's influence and popularity waned with the waxing of FM radio in the late 1970s—by the end of the 1970s, however, as rock music continued its shift from AM to FM, WTRU had shifted to a full-service adult contemporary format.

 The Top 40/CHR format returned to 1600 AM in 1986 as WTRU began to simulcast "Sunny" 104.5 WSNX-FM, taking the WSNX calls in 1989 to go along with the simulcast.
 This continued through 1992, when the station became sports-talk WSFN "The Fan".
-In 1996, WMHG was on 107.9 as "Magic 108", which at the time was West Michigan's only FM Rhythm and Blues and Urban station, and was owned by Goodrich Radio.
-However, due to the fall in ratings Goodrich decided to keep the Urban format and moved the WMHG calls on November 18, 1996 to 1600 AM, which adopted the urban contemporary format.
+In 1996, WMHG was on 107.9 as "Magic 108", which at the time was West Michigan's only FM R&B and urban station, and was owned by Goodrich Radio.
+However, due to the fall in ratings Goodrich decided to keep the urban format and moved the WMHG calls to 1600 AM, which adopted the urban contemporary format, on November 18, 1996.

 Expanded Band assignment

-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WMHG authorized to move from 1600 kHz to 1680 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WMHG authorized to move from 1600 kHz to 1680 kHz.

 A construction permit for the expanded band station was assigned the call letters WBHD (now WPRR) on September 4, 1998.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline was extended multiple times, and both stations remained authorized after the initial five year period.